Anti-Correlated Noise in Epoch-Based Stochastic Gradient Descent: Implications for Weight Variances in Flat Directions: Theory

 It is frequently the case that the product $\eta \lambda_i$ is considerably less than one, enabling us to further simplify the prefactor of the variances.
-Assuming the noise covariance matrix is proportional to the Hessian matrix, such that $\sigma_{\delta g, i}^2 \propto \lambda_i$, we derive the following power laws for the variances: $\sigma_{\theta, i}^2 \propto \text{const.}$ and $\sigma_{v, i}^2 \propto \lambda_i$.
+Assuming the noise covariance matrix is proportional to the Hessian matrix, such that $\sigma_{\delta g, i}^2 \propto \lambda_i$, we derive the following power laws for the variances: $\sigma_{\theta, i}^2 \propto \text{constant}$ and $\sigma_{v, i}^2 \propto \lambda_i$.
 As a result, in the subspace spanned by Hessian eigenvectors with eigenvalues $\lambda_i > \lambda_{\textrm{cross}}$, our theory predicts an isotropic weight variance $\vec{\Sigma}$.

-\begin{corollary} {\bf Relations for small Hessian eigenvalues:} In the case of Hessian eigenvectors associated with eigenvalues $\lambda_i < \lambda_{\textrm{cross}}$ and under the condition that $M \gg 1/ (1-\beta)$, the noise anti-correlation significantly modifies the outcome.
+\begin{corollary} In the case of Hessian eigenvectors associated with eigenvalues $\lambda_i < \lambda_{\textrm{cross}}$ and under the condition that $M \gg 1/ (1-\beta)$, the noise anti-correlation significantly modifies the outcome.
 We can express the approximate relationships as follows: